watchernyu/REDQ/README.md

 bash mujoco_download.sh
 ```

-3. create a conda environment using the yaml file provided.
-(Again don't forget to change the `netid` part)
+3. create and activate a conda environment using the yaml file provided.
+(Again don't forget to change the `netid` part, and the first line is to avoid overly long text on the terminal)
 ```
-conda env create -f conda_env.yml --prefix /scratch/NETID/redq_env conda activate /scratch/NETID/redq_env
+conda config --set env_prompt '({name})' conda env create -f conda_env.yml --prefix /scratch/NETID/redq_env conda activate /scratch/NETID/redq_env
 ```